aishahfaisal/SeleniumCSharpApp/README.md

 3. Has no Visual Studio installed.

 Steps:
-1. Open terminal at folder contain file "install_visual_studio.sh".
+1. Open terminal at folder contain file "installation.sh".
-2. Run command "./install_visual_studio.sh".
+2. Run command "./installation.sh".

 ### Concerns / Decisions:
 1. The code has been developed and tested on Mac M1.
 Considering point number 3 on Implementation Requirements, may need to make adjustments to the code or configuration based on the differences, to ensure the code works correctly on all platforms.